dhellmann/pymotw-3/source/time/index.rst

 	$ python3 time_ctime.py

-	The time is      : Tue Aug  9 18:14:31 2016
+	The time is      : Sun Aug 14 12:37:30 2016
-	15 secs from now : Tue Aug  9 18:14:46 2016
+	15 secs from now : Sun Aug 14 12:37:45 2016

 .. {{{end}}}

 Processor Clock Time
 ====================

 While :func:`time` returns a wall clock time, :func:`clock` returns processor clock time.
-The values returned from :func:`clock` should be used for performance testing, benchmarking, etc. since they reflect the actual time used by the program, and can be more precise than the values from :func:`time`.
+The values returned from :func:`clock` reflect the actual time used by the program, and can be more precise than the values from :func:`time`.

 .. literalinclude:: time_clock.py
     :caption: